Ghost-free non-local $F(R)$ Gravity Compatible with ACT: Conclusions

 \section{Conclusions}

 In this article, we reviewed and analyzed the ghost-free non-local $F(R)$ gravity framework.
 We demonstrated how a ghost-free non-local theory of $F(R)$ gravity can be produced, and also we showed that a de Sitter solution exists for that framework.
 We also showed that ghost-free non-local $F(R)$ gravity can be cast in the form of $F(R,\phi)$ theory of gravity.
 We chose two distinct models of $F(R)$ gravity, a non-local power-law $F(R)$ gravity and a non-local $R^2$ gravity model, and we confronted these models with the ACT constraints on the spectral index of the scalar perturbations and the Planck/BICEP updated constraints on the tensor-to-scalar ratio.
 As we showed, both these models can be well accommodated within the ACT and Planck/BICEP constraints, thus they can provide a viable inflationary phenomenology.
 Non-local models of gravity are of great importance, since these can also emulate dark matter in some contexts~\cite{Deffayet:2025lwl, Deffayet:2024ciu}.
 With this work, we demonstrated that the ghost-free non-local version of $F(R)$ gravity can lead to viable inflation, which is compatible with the ACT and updated BICEP/Planck constraints.
+About the future prospects of this work, the first aspect that needs proper discussion is the fact that the present model yields a slightly positive running, in contrast to pure $F(R)$ gravity models and scalar-tensor models.
+This behavior is not accidental and we came across the same behavior in other $F(R,\phi)$ models.
+So one may generalize the current work and study further $F(R,\phi)$ generalizations and also focus on the running of the spectral index.
+We aim to report on this soon.